 This will depend on the wording of the Order.
 We can assist by negotiating a mutually convenient time for the items to be collected.
 It may be beneficial for the police to be present when this occurs.
 If you require regular access to the property for your equipment, we may need to make an Application to the Court to vary the Intervention Order to seek that you can attend the property at certain times for the purpose of accessing your equipment.
 There are serious consequences of breaching an Intervention Order.
 We suggest that you immediately obtain legal advice about your options.
+We are always willing to assist in such matters.

 A child can be included on an Intervention Order if they are a victim of Family Violence.
 If you have been served with an Application for an Intervention Order, it is important that you check to see if your child have been included as this may affect your ability to spend time with your child.
+Contact us for assistance on this family law issue.

 Certain expenses that you pay which relate to your child’s welfare can be categorised paying as Child Support.
 Alternately, you may want to consider entering into a private Child Support Agreement with your ex-spouse about the specific payments you will make.
 This can include school fees and also periodic sums.
 Please contact our office to discuss this issue further.